 The corporation’s principal objection to mid-engine design was that it required a rear transaxle and independent rear suspension, both of which were expensive.
 In 1978, however, GM was readying a new crop of low-cost, front-wheel-drive X-cars (the Chevy Citation/Pontiac Phoenix, et al) for the 1980 model year.
-Aldikacti and the engineers at ENTECH realized that if they rotated the MacPherson strut front suspension and transaxle from the X-cars 180 degrees, they could use them in the rear of the P-car with fairly minor modifications.
+Aldikacti and the engineers at ENTECH realized that they could use the MacPherson strut front suspension and transaxle from the X-cars in the rear of the P-car with fairly minor modifications.
 The P-car’s front suspension, meanwhile, was borrowed from the subcompact Chevrolet Chevette.
-This kludge of existing pieces was cheap, but far from ideal.
+This kludge of existing pieces was cheap, if far from ideal.

 Aldikacti had dreams of a high-revving, all-aluminum V6, but the budget and the ambitious fuel economy target made that impossible.
 Early on, the P-car was intended to have a 1.8 L (112 cu. in.) four, probably the GM 122 engine later used in the 1982 J-cars (Chevrolet Cavalier/Cadillac Cimarron/et al).
-Later, when the project budget shrank even further, the fuel economy target was relaxed, and the 1.8 L was replaced by the familiar 2,471 cc (151 cu. in.)
+Later, when the project budget shrank even further, the fuel economy target was relaxed and the 1.8 L was replaced by the familiar 2,471 cc (151 cu. in.)
 Iron Duke, a rather rustic pushrod four derived from Pontiac’s venerable V8.
-The Iron Duke was slow revving, heavy, noisy, and underpowered, but, like the hodgepodge suspension, it was cheap and available.
+The Iron Duke was slow-revving, heavy, noisy, and underpowered, but, like the parts-bin suspension, it was cheap and available.

 THE PLASTIC P-CAR